nahidulhasan/laravel-docker-k8s/readme.md

 ### Extra Note :

+> - If you want to use different database or different port etc, You have to change in the docker-compose.yml file.

-If you modify .env file, You have to run following command:
+> - If you modify .env file, You have to run following command:

 ```
 base64 -b -i deploy/env/.env
 ```

-Running the command you will get base 64 encoded string.
+> - Running the command you will get base 64 encoded string.
 Put the string in deploy\app\secret.yml.
 And then run the commands for deploying.